 The Roborock S4 Max is mediocre for low-pile carpets.
 It picks up a good amount of pet hair but struggles with fine debris like baking soda.
 It also incurs quite a few recurring costs and has demanding maintenance needs, but on the plus side, it's a very well-built vacuum.

 The Roborock S4 Max is alright for high-pile carpets.
 It can climb onto carpets and maneuver itself on them.
 It clears a good amount of pet hair but struggles with large and small debris when its dirt compartment is partially full.
 The dirt compartment is a decent size, but it incurs quite a few recurring costs and has several parts that need regular maintenance.

 The Roborock S4 Max is a good choice for cleaning up pet hair.
-It clears most pet hair from any surface type and is equipped with an allergen-trapping HEPA filter.
+It clears most pet hair from most surface types very easily.
 The brushroll is removable, which makes it easier to clear any tangled hair.
 It incurs high recurring costs and has demanding maintenance needs, but it has an excellent build quality.